appwrite/appwrite/CONTRIBUTING.md

 - Redis - for managing cache and in-memory data (currently, we do not use Redis for persistent data)
 - MariaDB - for database storage and queries
-- InfluxDB - for managing stats and time-series based data
-- Statsd - for sending data over UDP protocol (using Telegraf)
 - ClamAV - for validating and scanning storage files
 - Imagemagick - for manipulating and managing image media files.
 - Webp - for better compression of images on supporting clients